-This is the average profit the generator makes in the short-run market.
+This is the average inframarginal rent the generator makes in the short-run market, which is its contribution towards covering its fixed costs.

 'Increase capacity until marginal increase in profit equals the cost of extra capacity.'

 Above this capacity the generator makes less money from the market than its cost \Rightarrow bad investment.